super-penguin/Data_Projects/P3/README.md

 3. Auditing street names and zip code.
     - Surprisingly, almost all of the street names are clean and well formatted.
 There is only one over-abbreviated street name: { 'St.' ==> '9th St.''}
     - The format of the postal code is consistent in this dataset.
+It is checked by the function "is_valid_zip" (valid zip code is consisted of 5 digits, eg.11204,  or 9 digits, eg.11204-3965).
+No invalid zip code is found in this sample dataset.
 However, a lot of them are not located in Brooklyn.
 Some are in Jersey City, Lower Manhattan and Queens.
 According to [NYC zip code](https://www.health.ny.gov/statistics/cancer/registry/appendix/neighborhoods.htm).
 All the zip code in Brooklyn should start with "112**".

 4. Auditing tags in 'way' element which are pulled from Tiger GPS data.
     - The 'tiger:name_type' values are all abbreviation.
 Some of them include multiple values, eg 'Ave; St; Ave'.